changnet/lua-tags/README.md

 ## export global symbols
 ctrl + shift + p: "lua-tags: export global symbols" can export all global symbols to file(lua-tags-global-symbols) in workspace root directory.

+This can be done automatic by timer at Configure option `exportInterval` too.

 It may help to set .luacheckrc.

 ## multi-root workspaces
 This extension does NOT support [multi-root workspaces](code.visualstudio.com/docs/editor/multi-root-workspaces).